btt-t/Adonis-Configurator/README.md

 - a description to each property so the user knows what a property is for
 - a formatting guide somewhere inside the plugin (this may be in the form of advising the user what a value should look like when entering text input)

+## Issues

+Is something not working correctly?
+File an issue under the Issues tab, and we'll try sort it out there.

 ## Contributing

 Feel free to contribute to this plugin in the form of a pull request.